Delicious Rhubarb Custard Pie Recipe: A Sweet and Tangy Treat for Every Occasion

 Equipment

-• food processor
+• Food processor (optional)

 Ingredients

-• 200 g dark chocolate
+• 200 g premium dark or milk chocolate 70% cacao recommended for deeper flavor

-• 2 tbsp rose water
+• 2 tablespoons rose water or orange blossom water for variation

-• ½ cup melted butter
+• ½ cup melted unsalted butter

 Instructions

-• Melt chocolate and spread over the base.
+• Melt the Chocolate

 Notes